boristsr/gdcorner-website/_documentation/rushhour/10-preparingavehicle.md

 The Vehicle Importer is an experimental new workflow to drastically improve the time and effort involved in bringing a new vehicle into Unreal.
 It consists of 2 parts:

-- A plugin for Blender (this article)
+- An addon for Blender (this article)
 - The importer included with Rush Hour for Unreal Engine 5.0+ (link soon)

-## Installing the Blender Plugin
+## Installing the Blender Addon

-The plugin currently supports the 2 current LTS releases, and the latest stable release of Blender.
+The addon currently supports the 2 current LTS releases, and the latest stable release of Blender.
 2.93, 3.3 & 3.5

 Download the latest release from here [https://github.com/GDCorner/RushHourVehicleToolkit/releases/latest](https://github.com/GDCorner/RushHourVehicleToolkit/releases/latest)